allegro/blog/_posts/2024-01-22-couchbase-expired-docs-tunning.md

 ![cb-tracker-flow](/img/articles/2024-01-22-couchbase-expired-docs-tunning/cb-tracker.png)

-With the deployment of such a tool, we initiated continuous replication monitoring in the _Couchbase_ bucket used by the microservice responsible for managing customer preferences.
+With the deployment of such a tool, we initiated continuous replication monitoring in the Couchbase bucket used by the microservice responsible for managing customer preferences.
 This monitoring effort provided us with valuable insights into the cyclic spikes in replication time.
-As depicted in the diagram below, we observed two recurring spikes every hour, mutually shifted by approximately 20 minutes.
-This observation prompted us to investigate potential periodic tasks within _Couchbase_ that might be contributing to this cyclic behavior.
+As depicted in the diagram below, we observed two spikes recurring every hour, about 20 minutes apart.
+This observation prompted us to investigate potential periodic tasks within Couchbase that might be contributing to this cyclic behavior.

 ![replication-spikes](/img/articles/2024-01-22-couchbase-expired-docs-tunning/replication-spikes.png)

 ### There are my knobs: Unraveling Couchbase Quirks

-While we've extolled the virtues of _Couchbase_, every solution has its nuances, and as the saying goes, the devil is in the details... and defaults :).
+While we've extolled the virtues of Couchbase, every solution has its quirks, and as the saying goes, the devil is in the details... and defaults :).
 In our case, the intricacy arose from the documents stored in the scrutinized bucket, each having a set Time-To-Live (TTL).
-The implementation of _TTL_ on the _Couchbase_ side is quite intriguing—expired documents are not deleted immediately; instead, they are skipped by the fetching logic.
+The implementation of _TTL_ on the Couchbase side is quite intriguing — expired documents are not deleted immediately; instead, they are skipped by the fetching logic.
 This situation could potentially last indefinitely, leading to storage consumption concerns.

-To handle expired documents, _Couchbase_ triggers a dedicated process every 60 minutes; the interval is controlled by [exp_pager_stime parameter](https://docs.couchbase.com/server/current/cli/cbepctl/set-flush_param.html#options).
+To handle expired documents, Couchbase triggers a dedicated process every 60 minutes; the interval is controlled by [exp_pager_stime parameter](https://docs.couchbase.com/server/current/cli/cbepctl/set-flush_param.html#options).
 Each run flushes out these expired documents from storage.
-However, an additional default setting — specifically, a flag _[filterExpiration](https://docs.couchbase.com/server/current/rest-api/rest-xdcr-adv-settings.html#get-settings-for-all-replications)_ indicating that each flush should be replicated via _XDCR_ — created an unintended consequence.
+However, an additional default setting — specifically, the flag _[filterExpiration](https://docs.couchbase.com/server/current/rest-api/rest-xdcr-adv-settings.html#get-settings-for-all-replications)_ indicating that each flush should be replicated via _XDCR_ — created an unintended consequence.
 This default behavior caused a significant influx of events every hour, overwhelming _XDCR_.
 Consequently, other events, such as changes made by the microservice, had to be queued.

-Understanding that this mechanism operates on each cluster and that every expired document will eventually be deleted, we recognized the need to address this overload of the replication mechanism.
+Understanding that this mechanism operates on each cluster and that every expired document would eventually be deleted, we recognized the need to address this overload of the replication mechanism.
 To rectify this, we adjusted the mentioned flag and increased the frequency of cleaning expired documents.
 Following this optimization, we observed a notable improvement, with no further instances of replication spikes.